micrusa/AmazTimer/README.md

 - If you liked my work, consider buying me a coffee [here](https://www.paypal.me/migueelcs)

 ##HW Buttons
-- Pace/Verge: Single click to end set, long click to start/stop timer
+- Pace/Verge/S2 with new layout: Single click to end set, long click to start/stop timer.
+Center button on S2
-- Stratos: Not supported yet, will be supported soon
+- Stratos with old key layout: lower button to start, center button for settings and upper button to end sets
 - Stratos 3: Not supported

 ## Installation